What It Means When Your Date Cooks For You, According To Real Guys

 My experience with men cooking for me is as follows: I've never been cooked for or had someone to offer to cook for me prior to a third date.
-This makes sense, because cooking requires entering your date's apartment, and entering a date's apartment on the first date is a bit scary because of murder and rape and the like.
+This makes sense, because cooking requires entering your date's apartment, and entering a date's apartment on the first date is a bit scary because of murder and assault and the like.
 (Safety first!)
 Most of these men have seemed genuinely interested in me, but not all of them were complete perfect specimens who wanted to date me forever.

 In my humble and skeptical opinion, if someone cooks for you, yes, they probably like you, but they also may just want to get laid.
 I took to Reddit, the most honest of forums, and heard from real guys what exactly cooking for a date meant in their experience.
 Here's what they had to say:

 "If it's someone I'm dating I want a good excuse to get her over to my place for the first time.
 If it's just a friend then nothing really, just want to share a nice meal."

 Yes, he wants to get his date over to his place, but to be fair, that doesn't mean his intentions are oriented toward the bedroom.
 (Or does it?)

 "It often reflects a romantic interest but some men definitely will cook dinner for friends with no ulterior motive.
 In my case, I like to cook, and while that often involves dinner parties sometimes you don't want a giant horde of people so I'll invite a friend over."